 All student academic records are retained, secured, and disposed of in accordance with local, state, and federal regulations.
 All student record information is maintained on the school computer system.
 Permanent records are kept in paper form, microfiche or microfilm.
-The school maintains complete records for each student that includes grades, attendance, prior education and training, and awards received.
+The school maintains complete records for each student that includes grades, attendance, and prior education and training for any transferred credits.